JoeProgrammer88/CalendarMaker/Specs.md

 9. (Week numbers removed.)
 10. (Caption feature removed.)
 11. As a user I can pick a multi-photo layout for a month to showcase multiple images.
-12. As a user I can toggle display of common holidays on the yearly overview.
+12. As a user I can toggle automatic US federal holiday events & highlighting on monthly pages.
 13. As a user I can select from several font styles to match my aesthetic.

 ### Secondary